pavelmalik/BMWCanBridge/README.md

 ###### Bit of technical info
 The night vision module, along with others that connect to k-bus (CIC, NBT navigation etc), is coded directly to the vin number of the original car and rufuses to work if it receives another vin.
 Specifically, all these modules are listening for 7 byte long 0x380 frames that encode the last 7 digits of the vin as ascii hex values.

-Arduino to the rescue: The good folks at CopperHill Technologies make a [dual channel can bus shield](http://copperhilltech.com/arduino-based-ecu-development-board-with-dual-can-bus-interface/) for the arduino due that allows you to [intercept and change the vin frames](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) to match whatever the modules are expecting.
+###### Arduino to the rescue
+The good folks at CopperHill Technologies make a [dual channel can bus shield](http://copperhilltech.com/arduino-based-ecu-development-board-with-dual-can-bus-interface/) for the arduino due that allows you to [intercept and change the vin frames](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) to match whatever the modules are expecting.

-One caveat with the night vision, however: *both the camera and the module* have to come from the same donor.
+One caveat for the night vision application: *both the camera and the module* have to come from the same donor.
 There is an extra layer of security between the two and the communication doesn't happen over k-can bus.